 If your Outlook doesn’t remember your password, you will be prompt for credential every time you log on.
 So, you’d better make sure you have enabled the “Remember password” option.

 Step 4: In the pop-up Change Account window, make sure that the Remember password option is checked.
 Then click the Next button to save the changed settings.

-This article will show you how to manage Chrome saved passwords.
+This article shows you how to manage Chrome saved passwords.
 If you want to view saved passwords Chrome, delete or export Chrome passwords, check out this post.

 Fix 3: Create A New Profile